remkohdev/kafka101/Lab01/README.md

 IBM Event Streams is a managed service of an Apache Kafka instance on IBM Cloud.
 IBM Event Streams is a high-throughput message bus built on Apache Kafka, supporting all Kafka APIs and optimized for event ingestion and event stream distribution on IBM Cloud.

+If you already have installed the Event Streams plugin and are logged into IBM Cloud, jump to "Initialize the Event Streams Service".

 ## Install the Event Streams plugin

 Assuming the IBM Cloud Developer Tools CLI is already installed, add the plugin for Event Streams,